How does music with all rights included support independent artists?

 Alternatives to Mainstream: Searching for New Digital Horizons

-With the potential exodus of artists from mainstream platforms, the idea of seeking digital alternatives emerges.
-What opportunities are available to artists eager to stay in the digital market without being restricted by the big streaming players?
-And who are the innovators looking to offer an alternative?
+With the potential exodus of artists from mainstream platforms, the necessity of seeking robust digital alternatives has become a central theme in industry discourse.
+What opportunities are available to artists eager to remain competitive in the digital market without being restricted by the dominant streaming players?
+And who are the innovators currently building a more equitable ecosystem?

 MoosBox: The Bet on Fair Background Music